rafbcampos/fluent-gen-ts/docs/guide/getting-started.md

 ## Prerequisites

 - Node.js 18 or higher
-- TypeScript 5.0 or higher
+- TypeScript 4.5 or higher
-- A TypeScript project with interfaces or types you want to generate builders for
+- A TypeScript project with interfaces or types

 ## Installation